 - Muscle spasms

 If either you or a loved one take Xarelto blood thinner medication, consider the risks you face without an antidote.
 If you had a major bleeding episode or other serious complication while taking Xarelto, you may be eligible for compensation.
 Because Janssen Pharmaceuticals failed to warn the public about Xarelto’s risks, thousands of product liability lawsuits are now pending.
-The first Xarelto class-action lawsuit is currently set for trial in February of 2017.
+The first Xarelto class-action lawsuit is set for a 2017 trial.

 Check eligibility for compensation.